-1. The syllabus has been divided into four Units.

-There shall be 9 questions in all.
+- 1. The syllabus has been divided into four Units. - There shall be 9 questions in all.
 The first question is compulsory and shall be short answer type containing 10 short questions spread over the whole syllabus to be answered in about 25 to 30 words each.
-The candidates are required to attempt any 5 short answer type questions carrying 5 marks i.e. 1 marks each.
+The candidates are required to attempt any 5 short answer type questions.
+Each question will carry 1 mark.
 Rest of the paper shall contain 4 units.
 Each Unit shall have two essay type questions and the candidate shall be given internal choice of attempting one question from each Unit-IV in all.
-Each question will carry 10 marks.

-2. For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.
+Each question will carry 10 marks. - 2.
+For private candidates, who have not been assessed earlier for internal assessment, the marks secured by them in theory paper will proportionately be increased to maximum marks of the paper in lieu of internal assessment.